 Interested in Diablo 4?
-Then you need this handy guide full of everything there is to know about the upcoming game from Blizzard – including what to expect and the Diablo 4 release date.
+Then you need this handy guide full of everything there is to know about the upcoming game from Blizzard – including what to expect and the Diablo 4 release date.-

 It’s been eight years since the initial release of Diablo 3, which means we're dying to find out more about another monstrous loot hunt in the upcoming Diablo 4.
-After what feels like years of rumors, Diablo 4 was officially confirmed by Blizzard at Blizzcon in 2019.
+After what feels like years of rumours, Diablo 4 was officially confirmed by Blizzard at Blizzcon in 2019.
 Now we know that the next core Diablo game is an isometric action role-playing game (RPG), which sees the return of Lilith, the daughter of Mephisto.

 The game will feature an open-world map with what looks like five main regions, day/night cycles and a non-linear campaign.
 You'll smash and loot your way through this world with one of five customizable classes, three of which are already announced.
 What's more, it's being designed in a brand-new engine for PS4, Xbox One and PC, with plans to simultaneously release it on all platforms (maybe even PS5 and Xbox Series X?).